 When is a Good Time to Refinance Your Mortgage?

 Refinancing a mortgage means paying off your existing loan and replacing it with a new one.
-There are many reasons why homeowners refinance, to obtain a lower interest rate, to shorten the term of their mortgage, to convert from an adjustable rate mortgage to a fixed rate mortgage, or vice versa, to tap into home equity to raise funds to deal with a financial emergency, finance a large purchase, or consolidate debt.
+There are many reasons why homeowners refinance, to obtain a lower interest rate, to shorten the term of their mortgage, to convert from an adjustable-rate mortgage to a fixed-rate mortgage, or vice versa, to tap into home equity to raise funds to deal with a financial emergency, finance a large purchase, or consolidate debt.
 Since refinancing can cost between 2% and 5% of a loan’s principal and, as with an original mortgage, requires an appraisal, title search, and application fees, it is important for a homeowner to determine whether refinancing is a wise financial decision.
-While speaking with a mortgage broker, like Ryan Michell in Regina, is always the best choice, here are a few ways to decide if refinancing is the best choice for you.
+While speaking with a mortgage broker, like Ryan Michell, is always the best choice, here are a few ways to decide if refinancing is the best choice for you.

 Refinancing to Secure a Lower Interest Rate